titapo/ezy/doc/tutorial/06_optional.md

 ```

 Map calls a function and return an optional containing its result.
 In case of `nullopt`, nothing happens.
+Note that in general `.map()` does not changes the value, but returns an other `optional` containing the new
+value.

 ## Mapping over types